IBM-Blockchain/blockchain-vscode-extension/client/tutorials/developer-tutorials/add-environment.md

 <details>
 <summary><b>6.
 Using VS Code, deploy a smart contract</b></summary>

 We can now deploy a smart contract to the environment.
-These steps assume that you have deployed a smart contract before so provide only mimimal instructions.
+These steps assume that you have deployed a smart contract before so provide only minimal instructions.
 For more details see the Local smart contract development tutorial.

 1. Create a smart contract